darius-all-new/open-factory-assistant/README.md

 - **Recommended Browser**: Google Chrome is the recommended browser for development and testing
 - **Other Browsers**: Firefox and Safari may have issues with self-signed certificates in development
-- **Certificate Warning**: When accessing the application in Chrome, you'll need to accept the self-signed certificate warning (click "Advanced" -> "Proceed to localhost")
+- **Certificate Warning**: When accessing the application in Chrome, you'll need to accept the self-signed certificate warning (click "Advanced" -> "Proceed to YOUR LOCAL IP")

 ### Setup Options